QQting/pc_filter_ros/README.md

 This package uses PassThrough filter of PCL for ROS development.

-Currently, this package has only been tested on ROS 1 melodic.
-But ROS 1 noetic sholud also work.
+This package has been tested on both ROS 1 melodic and noetic.

 ![](resource/pc_filter_ros_screenshot.png)